 Skip to main content

-There is so much that goes into self-publishing your own book.
+There is so much that goes into self-publishing a book.
 Of course, you must complete the writing process.
 Then, there’s the editing, proofreading, cover design, and interior design, not to mention the actual self-publishing process.
-As the author, you’re the expert on your subject and how this information should be conveyed to the world.
+As the author, you’re the expert on your subject and how your information should be conveyed to the world.
 Whether your book is a novel, a children’s book, or a non-fiction book, you are the primary source for the book’s intended structure.

-Imagine that your book is a house—in your mind, envision your dream home: a gorgeous, landscaped driveway, a large front porch, the perfect color scheme, and exactly the floor plan you’ve always wanted.
+Imagine that your book is a house.
+Envision your dream home—a gorgeous, landscaped driveway, a large front porch, the perfect color scheme, and the exact floor plan you’ve always wanted.
 That hypothetical home is simply a dream.
 In order to achieve it, you must first start with an architectural drawing.
-Your floor plan will include proper measurements, a key for the symbols used (such as the doors and which direction they open), the correct number of rooms, flights of stairs, and even the locations of toilets.
+Your floor plan will include proper measurements, a key for the symbols used (the doors and which direction they open, windows, etc.), the correct number of rooms, flights of stairs, and even the locations of toilets.

-Your book manuscript is this floor plan.
+Think of your manuscript as this floor plan.
 It is the foundational bedrock for the rest of the project.
-To begin, you first need to show this floor plan to your building contractors (in our case, a professional editor, graphic designer, and self-publishing expert).
-You need to acquire quotes from them to ensure that you can afford not only the material cost of building the house (or book), but also afford to employ their services.
+You first need to show this floor plan to your building contractors (in our case, a professional editor, a graphic designer, and a self-publishing expert).
+You need to acquire quotes from them to ensure that you can afford not only the material cost of building the house (or book) but can also afford to employ their services.
 If you cannot, perhaps you should save for a few more years or downsize the house plan.

-However, small details such as light fixtures, paint colors, and carpet don’t matter at all to your builder (editor).
-He’s there to lay concrete, frame the house, and add a roof.
-He’s concerned with the structure, not the style.
+The final visual details such as light fixtures, paint colors, and carpet (the fonts) don’t matter at all to your builder (editor).
+He’s there to lay concrete, frame the house, make sure the plumbing and electric are up to code, and add a roof.
+He’s concerned with the structure, not the design elements.
 The floor plans need to be completely finalized before he begins.
-Toward the end of the project, if the drywall guys have started and you suddenly decide that you’d rather move the bathroom to the other side of the house, or that you forgot to add one of your kids’ bedrooms, you’re going to have to bust down the walls, call the framer back, and pay everyone for the additional work.
+Toward the end of the project, after the drywall guys have started, if you suddenly decide that you’d rather move the bathroom to the other side of the house, or that you forgot to add one of your kids’ bedrooms, you’re going to have to bust down the walls, call the framer back, and pay everyone for the additional work.

 We see frequent occurrences of this exact scenario in the world of self-publishing.
 Often, an author comes to us with an “edited” manuscript.
 When we review the Word document, we realize that the file might have been proofread for grammatical issues, but that it hasn’t truly been professionally edited.
-A certified editor will not only proofread, but check for inconsistencies in the hierarchy of the document, the structural order, the readability, and proper format for citations, footnotes, endnotes, glossaries, and other extras.
+A trained editor (or editing team—not all editors are one-stop shops!) will not only look for grammatical issues but will also check for inconsistencies in the hierarchy of the document, the structural order, the readability, and the proper format for citations, footnotes, endnotes, glossaries, and other extras.

-In other words, a proofreader might check for misspelled words on your floor plan, but only a professional editor knows the correct building codes to ensure that your home will pass inspection and work as a proper living area.
+In other words, a proofreader might check for misspelled words on your floor plan, but a professional editor (or editing team, including a line editor, developmental editor, and copyeditor) knows the correct building codes to ensure that your home will pass inspection and work as a proper living area.
 In general, we refer to the Chicago Manual of Style (CMOS) for all rules and regulations concerning written works and their formatting.
-A professional editor should adhere to these rules and be an expert at applying them.
-To skip this step can cause major issues down the road and create unforeseen costs.
+A professional editor should adhere to these guidelines and be an expert at applying them.
+Skipping this step can cause major issues down the road and create unforeseen costs.

 Prepping the Plan for the Designer

-Working hand-in-hand with your editor, it is important that each part of your floor plan is properly labeled for the next portion: design.
-In a house, it’s generally pretty easy to guess each room’s intended purpose—rooms with toilets are bathrooms, plain rooms with closets are bedrooms, and the room with garage doors is, well, the garage!
+Working hand-in-hand with your editor, it is important that each part of your floor plan is properly labeled for the next portion—design.
+In a house, it’s generally pretty easy to guess each room’s intended purpose: Rooms with toilets are bathrooms, plain rooms with closets are bedrooms, and the room with garage doors is, well, the garage!
 As the author, it’s obvious to you what each room should be labeled.
 However, some rooms need a bit more distinction for the designer to understand.
 If things aren’t properly labeled, the designer could mistake the dining room for the living room.
-This is where formatting and hierarchy are highly important.
+This is where formatting and hierarchy are vital.

 Use Paragraph Styles to Label Your Manuscript

-The best way to create consistency in your book manuscript is the use of Paragraph Styles.
+The best way to create consistency in your book manuscript is the use of Microsoft Word’s Styles Pane.
 Instead of manually applying Bold + Italic, then bumping up the font size of each header, you should instead apply a corresponding Paragraph Style, generally listed as Heading 1, Heading 2, etc. Every part of the manuscript should be labeled.
-By default, the whole manuscript takes on the Style of “Normal,” and gives no distinction to the designer.
-Since the designer can’t always magically guess your intentions, it is up to you (or your editor) to apply the correct hierarchy.
+By default, the whole manuscript takes on the Style of Normal and gives no distinction to the designer.
+Since the designer can’t always magically understand your intentions, it is up to you (or your editor) to apply the correct hierarchy.

 Labeled paragraph styles in Microsoft Word

-Each of the above headers have been applied the appropriate Heading style.
+Each of the above headers have the appropriate Heading style applied to them.

-The Editor’s Golden Rules of Formatting a Word Doc
+The Editor’s Golden Guidelines of Formatting a Word Doc

 1. Do not “hand-style” your manuscript.
 Instead, use Paragraph Styles.